ayeseeem/spectime/README.md

 Java > Code Style's Clean Up and Formatter.

 - This includes using (4-space) tabs for indentation.
-- But the line length is limited to 80 characters.
+- **But** the line length for code is limited to 80 characters
+    - The limit for comments is also 80 characters, but "from comment's starting position" (the default settings).
+      The starting position bit is nice because it means that comment blocks don't need to be reformatted when the commented code's indentation level changes, for example when it is refactored to move it into or out of nested classes.